Weimaraner Grooming Guide

 Weimaraners have light shedding and require weekly brushing.
 Regular grooming sessions keep your Weimaraner's coat healthy and help you bond with your dog.

-With a typical weight of 55-90 lbs and lifespan of 10-13 yrs, the Weimaraner requires thoughtful care tailored to their specific breed characteristics.
+A mature Weimaraner runs 55-90 lbs with a 10-13 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 At 55-90 lbs with a life expectancy of 10-13 yrs, the Weimaraner represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Health Considerations: The Weimaraner breed has documented susceptibility to bloat, hip dysplasia, hypothyroidism.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.